goodniceweb/phoenix-basics-presentation/presentation.md

 In typical controller method, we have to be explicit about rendering the view that we want, passing the variables we want it to have access to.

 ---

-# Websockets/Channels

-???

-ActionCable (channels) in Rails requires either Redis or PostreSQL to handle the pub/sub nature of channels.
-You are welcome to use those with channels in Phoenix as well, but they aren’t required due to the concurrent-by-default nature of the language.

----